frankucas/Mshell/README.md

   - show all connected servers.
 - sftp:
   - transport a file to all remote servers.
-  - example: sftp slocal.txt remote.txt.
+  - example: sftp local.txt remote.txt.

 ## Log